Edward Wentworth Beatty: Early life

 Born at Thorold, Ontario, he was the son of Henry Beatty (1834–1913) and Harriet Minerva Powell (1844–1916).
-Beatty's grandfather emigrated to Thorold from Ireland with his brother (a trained Land surveyor) in 1835, purchasing land on which they built a Grist mill, leather tannery and sawmill.
+His mother was a member of the Masseys family (maternal grandmother Elvira Deborah Massey was daughter of Daniel Massey and niece of Hart Massey of Massey Ferguson).
+Beatty's grandfather James Beatty (~1800-1887), a Protestant from Ireland emigrated to Thorold with his brother (a trained Land surveyor) in 1835, purchasing land on which they built a Grist mill, leather tannery and sawmill.
 By 1863, the Beattys had purchased the Parry Sound estate to add to the timber supplies needed for their enterprises at Thorold.
 In order to ship the timber between their two properties they established the Georgian Bay Transit Company, which Henry Beatty took control of in 1865, and transformed it into the Beatty Line of Steamships which later expanded to operate on the Great Lakes.
 Henry Beatty was described as "a man of unusual executive ability and vision", qualities that his son, Edward, inherited in no small dose.

 Edward Beatty was educated at Upper Canada College and the University of Toronto, earning his law degree from the Osgoode Hall Law School in 1898.
 For the next three years he articled with the Toronto law firm of McCarthy, Osler, Hoskin & Creelman.